arnold on Sep 01, 2018

 To get this free hosting you need to go to the following link:

-It will take you to this screen:
+It will take you back to the website.
+Once Verified Click “Get Started”

 DNS is short for Domain Name Server (or system) and DNS is essentially the address of where your website is being hosted.
 So we need to attach the address of where your website is hosted to your domain name (which is being managed by NameCheap) so that ISP’s (Comcast, Your Cell phone Internet provider, etc) know where to find your website.